setkyar/laravel-customize-shares/README.md

 ## Contributing

-1.Fork it
+ 1. Fork it
-2.Create your feature branch (git checkout -b my-new-feature) 3.Commit your changes (git commit -am 'Added some feature') 4.Push to the branch (git push origin my-new-feature) 5.Create new Pull Request
+ 2. Create your feature branch (git checkout -b my-new-feature)
+ 3. Commit your changes (git commit -am 'Added some feature')
+ 4. Push to the branch (git push origin my-new-feature)
+ 5. Create new Pull Request

 ## Security

 If you discover any security related issues, please email setkyar16@gmail.com com instead of using the issue tracker.

 ## Credits